Competition

 identification number will be assigned to each flute at

-schedule.
-Entrants may pick up their flute beginning one
+on the event schedule.
+Entrants may pick up their flute

 notification will be announced from the main stage.
 This

-will be awarded for first, second, and third place finishers
+and cash awards will be awarded for first, second, and

-is not permitted to enter the 2022 competition.
+2022 First Place winner is not permitted to enter the 2023

-alcoholic beverages is prohibited by event rules.
-Anyone
+or use of alcoholic beverages is prohibited by event

-violating this rule will be disqualified and asked to leave
+rules.
+Anyone violating this rule will be disqualified and

 Authorization